 Lee Ann Riddle works as the office administrator and comptroller.
 She graduated from Mississippi State University with a Bachelor of Professional Accounting degree.
 Her previous experience includes working as an auditor at banks in Jackson, Mississippi and Charlotte, North Carolina.
 Lee Ann also volunteered in her children’s schools throughout their educational careers.
 Growing up in an agricultural farming family, Lee Ann appreciates efforts to preserve working lands, natural areas and open spaces for future generations to enjoy.

 Matthew provides technical support for appraisal and conservation projects, assisting with appraisals, database management, baseline reports, and mapping.
 He holds his bachelor’s degree in business from The University of Mississippi with an emphasis in management, marketing and real estate.
+Matthew is a licensed commercial drone pilot.
 Prior to working with Barber and Mann, Matthew worked in the health and fitness industry for nearly 15 years.